The instructions that follow (part of the

 by Jan Oskar Engene, as of 4 January 2000.

-Images should be in GIF format, unless you have a good reason for
+It is recommended that images be in GIF format, unless you have a good reason for

 another format.
 A